Sheryl Crow

-Sheryl Suzanne Crow (born February 11, 1962) is an American singer-songwriter, musician, and actress.
-She is noted for her optimistic and idealistic subject matter, and incorporation of genres including rock, pop, country, folk, and blues.
+Sheryl Suzanne Crow (born February 11, 1962) is an American singer-songwriter, producer, actress, and guitarist.
+She is noted for her idealistic and optimistic lyrics, and incorporation of various genres into her rock-oriented sound, including blues, country, folk, and pop.

-She has released twelve studio albums, five compilations, and three live albums, and contributed to several film soundtracks.
+She has released 12 studio albums, five compilations, and three live albums, and contributed to several film soundtracks.
 Her most popular songs include "All I Wanna Do" (1994), "Strong Enough" (1994), "If It Makes You Happy" (1996), "Everyday Is a Winding Road" (1996), "Tomorrow Never Dies" (1997), "My Favorite Mistake" (1998), "Picture" (2002, duet with Kid Rock), and "Soak Up the Sun" (2002).

 Crow has sold over 50 million albums worldwide and has won nine Grammy Awards from 32 nominations.
 In 2023 she was inducted into the Rock and Roll Hall of Fame.

 In addition to her music career, she has appeared in television series and films, including 30 Rock, Cop Rock, GCB, Cougar Town, One Tree Hill, and NCIS: New Orleans.

 Early life and education

 Crow was born on February 11, 1962, in Kennett, Missouri, the daughter of Bernice (née Cain), a piano teacher, and Wendell Wyatt Crow, a lawyer and trumpet player.
 Her great-grandfather was Congressman Charles A. Crow (1873–1938).
 She has two older sisters, Kathy and Karen, and a younger brother, Steven.

 While studying at Kennett High School, Crow was a majorette and an all-state track athlete, winning medals in the 75-meter low hurdles.
-She also joined the pep club, the National Honor Society, and the National FFA Organization, and was crowned Paperdoll Queen in a celebrity-judged beauty contest during her senior year.
+She also joined the pep club and the National FFA Organization, and was crowned Paperdoll Queen in a celebrity-judged beauty contest during her senior year.
+She was inducted into the National Honor Society.

 She then enrolled at the University of Missouri in Columbia and in 1984 received a BS Ed degree in music education.
 While at the university, she sang in the local band Cashmere.
 She was a member of the Kappa Alpha Theta sorority, Sigma Alpha Iota International Music Fraternity for Women, and the Omicron Delta Kappa honor society, as well as working as a summer welcome orientation leader.